Dark Dimension Right-handed Neutrinos Confronted with Long-Baseline Oscillation Experiments: Summary and Outlook

 It should be mentioned that for $|\bar c_i| \lesssim 1$, the first KK mode dominates the transition probability.
 In \cite{Carena:2017qhd}, it was suggested that a particular scenario of the 3+1 sterile neutrino model would produce a result that is roughly equivalent to the extra dimension model.
 For $|\bar c_i| > 1$, this approximate correspondence with a 3+1 model appears to be lost as the first KK mode is suppressed by the bulk mass, and the $|\bar c_i|$-th excitation with a mass of order the bulk mass becomes dominant.
 A more accurate approximation of the transition probability requires a large number of KK modes.
 However, as demonstrated in \cite{Antoniadis:2025rck}, when the bulk mass is sufficiently large compared to the compactification scale, there exists another 3+1 limit where there is a quasi-continuum of KK excitations above the bulk mass that acts as a mass gap above very light active neutrino zero modes.
 This 3+1 limit has been explored in the region $25<|\bar c_i|<2000$ using data from the KATRIN's eV sterile neutrino search \cite{KATRIN:2025lph}.
 For future projects, it would be interesting to extend the analysis in this paper to cover a larger parameter region.
-Indeed, the data from the reactor neutrino experiments would be useful to study the parameter region with very large $|\bar c_i|$.
+For example, the data from the reactor neutrino experiments would be useful to study the parameter region with very large $|\bar c_i|$.
 Following the same strategy, it is promising for future long-baseline neutrino oscillation experiments such as T2HK and DUNE to discover or exclude the dark dimension right-handed neutrinos.
+To have a more complete picture, it will also be worthwhile in a future work to combine our analysis with data from other existing atmospheric neutrino experiments such as Super-Kamiokande and IceCube~\cite{Super-Kamiokande:2023ahc,T2K:2024wfn,IceCubeCollaboration:2024ssx}.

 An interesting extension of this work would be to relax the real-valued bulk-brane coupling constants to complex-valued ones, which will lead to CP violation from KK modes.
 This direction as well as its consequences in particle physics and cosmology would be worth investigating.